-George is six years old and uses some verbal speech: he can say some words and short phrases such as 'open, please' and 'thank you mummy'.
-George can type some familiar words such as George and Mummy from memory, and can recognise some frequently seen words such as the name of his four stories to the project: two assembled by Emily and two by George.
+George is 6 years old and uses some verbal speech: He can say some words and short phrases such as 'open, please' and 'thank you mummy'.
+George can type some familiar words such as George and Mummy from memory and can recognise some frequently seen words such as the name of his street.
+George has been identified as having Autism Spectrum Disorder.
+George and Emily submitted four stories to the project: two assembled by Emily and two by George.
 The latter two contained only one page each: Mummy George consisted of a photo of George and Emily with the text 'Mummy George', whilst George is On consisted of a photograph of George and a friend bouncing on a trampoline and some text that was not entirely comprehensible (Figure 4).